bartelsjoshuac/Corduroy/README.md

  - Use the same usernames, passwords as if testing as a local instance.
 This site has the same test data but may have additional test data depending on how I left it.
 Same code, same sample test scenario.
 You get the idea.

 ### *** NEW - Specific instructions for installing and running on GCS ***
+NOTES:
+- This assumes some familiarty with GCS and GCS Compute Engines.
+- This can take a very long time to build on micro or mini compute instances so should only be done once when ready for deployment.

 For hosting on Google Cloud with a Compute Engine follow these [instructions](https://github.com/bartelsjoshuac/Corduroy/blob/main/GCS.md).

 ## Samples (from Project 1 submission phase, before use of Alpine - historical)